 Congrats on the new job and the great saving habits thus far!
 It sounds to me like you already have a solid saving plan figured out.

-I would recommend doing exactly what you suggest—contribute 5% of your salary to your company’s 401(k) plan to take full advantage of their matching funds.
-Next, take any additional funds and put them into a Roth IRA (up to the $5,000/year maximum in 2009).
+I would recommend doing exactly what you suggest—contribute 5 percent of your salary to your company’s 401(k) plan to take full advantage of their matching funds.
+Next, take any additional funds and put them into a Roth IRA (up to the $5,500/year maximum in 2016).

 As for how much you sock away into a savings account, it depends on your existing savings and your goals for that money.
 The first step is to have a few months’ expenses saved in an emergency fund.
 If you’re still working on that, I would contribute as much as you can afford to the savings account until you have that cushion of between three and six months’ expenses.